Skip to Content

 Understanding the Causes of Cerebral Palsy

-Cerebral palsy is one of the most common results of birth injury, with the National Institute of Neurological Disorders and Stroke estimating that delivery complications account for severe CP in between 5 to 10 percent of newborns.
-While some cases of CP are genetic in nature, many others are completely preventable and are the result of improper medical care.
+Cerebral palsy is one of the most common results of birth injury, with the National Institute of Neurological Disorders and Stroke estimating that delivery complications account for severe CP in between 5% and 10% of newborns.
+While some cases of CP are genetic in nature, many others are completely preventable and result from improper medical care.

 Key Factors Leading to Cerebral Palsy:

-• Premature birth: Children born before the 37 weeks have a higher risk of having CP than babies that are delivered full-term.
-Similarly, children who weigh less than 5 ½ pounds have an increased chance of having CP.
+• Premature birth: Children born before 37 weeks have a higher risk of developing CP than those delivered full-term.
+Similarly, children who weigh less than 5 ½ pounds are at increased risk.

-• Preeclampsia: High blood pressure during pregnancy, or preeclampsia, can constrict and damage the blood vessels in the placenta and restrict the supply of oxygen-rich blood to the baby.
-Preeclampsia can cause CP if doctors fail to intervene.
+• Preeclampsia: High blood pressure during pregnancy, or preeclampsia, can constrict blood vessels in the placenta and reduce oxygen-rich blood supply to the baby.
+Preeclampsia can lead to CP if not properly managed by healthcare professionals.

-• Jaundice and kernicterus: Jaundice is a condition that occurs when chemical known as bilirubin builds up in a baby’s blood, causing yellowing of the skin and whites of the eyes.
-If left untreated, severe jaundice can lead to a condition known as kernicterus which can cause severe brain damage.
+• Jaundice & kernicterus: Jaundice occurs when bilirubin builds up in a baby’s blood, causing yellowing of the skin and eyes.
+If untreated, severe jaundice can lead to kernicterus, resulting in severe brain damage.

-• Head trauma: CP can occur if the baby suffers head trauma during the birthing process, such as through the improper use of forceps or vacuum extractors.
+• Head trauma: CP can occur if a baby suffers head trauma during birth, such as from the improper use of forceps or vacuum extractors.

-• Post-term pregnancy: If a baby remains in the womb for too long, the placenta will begin to deteriorate and potentially restrict the baby’s supply of oxygen.
-Additionally, the baby may become too large, making delivery more difficult and increasing the baby’s risk of injury.
-For this reason, it is often recommended for labor to be induced between 40 and 41 weeks if the baby has not yet been delivered.
+• Post-term pregnancy: If a baby remains in the womb too long, the placenta may deteriorate, restricting oxygen supply.
+Additionally, a larger baby can complicate delivery, increasing the risk of injury.
+Inducing labor between 40 and 41 weeks is often recommended if the baby is overdue.

 Further Insights on Cerebral Palsy